 Chicken Pot Pie Casserole Video

-• Frozen Peas and Parsley – You can add the peas straight from the freezer, so there’s no need to thaw them.
-Add a sprinkle of finely chopped fresh parsley for additional color and flavor.
+• Peas and Parsley – You can add the peas straight from the freezer, so there’s no need to thaw them.
+Add a sprinkle of parsley for color and flavor.

-• Biscuit Dough – One recipe of my homemade biscuit dough is enough to cover the top of the casserole.
+• Biscuits – One batch of my homemade biscuits is enough dough to cover the top of the casserole.
+You can also use your favorite store-bought refrigerated biscuit dough to save time.
+Puff Pastry dough is also a good substitute.

 The ingredients for chicken pot pie caasserole.